Yashwant-Singh-99312/Calculator-Python/README.md

 	- Subtraction
 	- Multiplication
 	- Division
-- Squareroot of a number
+- Square-root of a number
 - Degree to Radian Conversion
 - Radian to Degree Conversion
 ```